imperialebola2018/ebola-vault/README.md

 vault read secret/some/path
 ```

+### Restarting the vault
+If the Vault docker container is stopped (for example, because the support
+machine is rebooted), follow these steps:

+1. Begin a session on the support machine.
+2. Clone this respository: `git clone https://github.com/vimc/montagu-vault.git`
+3. `sudo cp  ./run.sh /etc/montagu/vault_ssl_key` (You need root to read the SSL
+   key, not actually to run the vault)
+4. End your remote session.
+4. Collaborate with keyholders to unseal the vault, as described in the next
+   section.

 ### Unsealing the vault
 The vault is stored on disk at `/vault/storage` on the support machine.
 However,
 it is encrypted on disk.
 Any time the Vault restarts (or is restored from